-A part of legal doctrine and some case laws suggest two successive FTCs would not be subject to scrutiny.
-However, parties are advised to assess the use of successive FTCs on a case-by-case basis since Swiss courts may take a stricter view.
+A part of legal doctrine and some case laws suggest two successive FTCs are not likely to be subject to scrutiny.
+However, parties are advised to assess the use of successive FTCs on a case-by-case basis because Swiss courts may take a stricter view.